 Oops.
 It is not possible for the beginners and small-scale websites, as you know.
 What will they do if their library contains thousands of images like us?

 This post shows how to optimize all your website images in bulk.

 Install and activate ‘WP Smush‘ plugin on your website first.
 It is a free, simple plugin to automatically compress images on upload.
 Choose your image types and set a maximum size for images on your server.
 That’s all.
 Smush will do the rest.

 The plugin will compress the images as they are being uploaded without losing the quality and thus reduce the burden on your website server.
-WP Smush uses powerful built-in tools to handle the operation and works in lightning speed.
-It can process popular image types like JPEG, PNG, GIF and efficiently scales down them to the required size.
+WP Smush uses powerful built-in tools to handle the operation and works at lightning speed.
+It can process popular image types like JPEG, PNG, GIF, and efficiently scales down them to the required size.